Estadio Víctor Manuel Reyna

-The Estadio Víctor Manuel Reyna is a football stadium located in Tuxtla Gutierrez, Chiapas, México.
+The Estadio Víctor Manuel Reyna is a football stadium located in Tuxtla Gutierrez, Chiapas, Mexico.
 This facility has a capacity of 29,001 seats and was built in 2003.
 This sport facility is used mostly for football matches and is currently the home stadium for Cafetaleros de Chiapas.
 It also hosted shows as the final of La Academia Última Generación.